 Deceptive marketing is a long-standing problem in this market, with many older Americans receiving solicitations implying that a reverse mortgage is a government benefit rather than a loan.
 Prospective borrowers are required to attend counseling, but these deceptive advertisements and an increased array of product options make the counselor’s job very difficult.

-Additionally, our Office of Older Americans released a 4-page consumer guide to reverse mortgages and a new and improved set of answers to common reverse mortgages questions on Ask CFPB.
+Additionally, our Office of Older Americans released a to reverse mortgages and a new and improved set of answers to common reverse mortgages questions on Ask CFPB.
 We’re also taking complaints on reverse mortgages through our complaint system.